thosgood/this-weeks-finds/markdown/101-151/week145.md

 In other words, draw a line M' parallel to M through the point y, draw a line N through x and 0', and draw a line N' parallel to N and going through the point where M' and L' intersect.
-L and N' intersect at the point called z\... and we define this point to be x + y!
+L and N' intersect at the point called z... and we define this point to be x + y!

 This is obviously the right thing, because the two triangles in the picture are congruent.